Man sitting at home office desk writing on a notepad, optimizing freelance writing rates.

 Identifying Target Client Expectations

-Calculating Fair Rates
+Calculating Fair Freelance Writing Rates

 Estimating Minimum Acceptable Hourly Rate

 Calculate your base hourly rate by considering your annual income goal, desired work hours, and expenses.
-For example, if you aim to earn $50,000 annually, plan to work 30 hours per week, and have $10,000 in yearly business expenses, your minimum hourly rate would be approximately $38.46 ($50,000 + $10,000 ÷ 30 hours × 52 weeks).
+For example, if you aim to earn $50,000 annually, work 30 hours per week, and have $10,000 in yearly expenses, your minimum hourly rate is approximately $38.46 ($50,000 + $10,000 ÷ 30 hours × 52 weeks).

 Determining Project-Based Pricing